IngoMeyer441/simple-term-menu/README.md

 arbitrary menu item to add it to your selection.
 Press `enter` (or any other configured `accept_key`) to add the currently selected entry as the last item to the selection and to return from the `show` method as usual.
 In multi-select mode, the `show` method returns a sorted tuple of all your selected menu indices instead of a single int.
 Use the `chosen_menu_entries` property to get a tuple of the menu entry strings instead.
-By setting `multi_select_key` you can define another key to toggle a selected item.
+By setting `multi_select_keys` you can define another set of keys to toggle a selected item.
 By passing `show_multi_select_hint=True` a multi-select mode hint is shown in the status bar.
 If you don't want the `accept_key` to also select the last highlighted item you can pass `multi_select_select_on_accept=False` (if no menu item is explicitly selected, the last highlighted menu item will still be added to the selection).

 #### Multi-select example